2021 Indian farmers' Republic Day protest: Government response

 The SKM leadership, disappointed with the accusations by the Government, dismissed the allegations as baseless, stating that it intended to malign and demonise the farmers' movement.
-Balbir Singh Rajewal, the senior SKM leader has warned farmers to beware of Government attempts to malign the increasing popular movement through ‘dushprachar’ (false propaganda).
+Balbir Singh Rajewal, the senior SKM leader has warned farmers to beware of Government attempts to malign the increasing popular movement through ‘dushprachar’ (bad propaganda).
 He accused the "anti-farmer forces and government agencies" of trying to scuttle the peaceful agitation of farmers and common people.